Call us now:

 - Set up a Thai limited company (Thai Limited Company);

-- Provide a minimum share capital of 2 million baht if you wish to sponsor a work visa in Thailand;
+- Provide a minimum share capital of 2 million baht if you want to sponsor a work visa in Thailand;

 - Comply with the requirements of the Foreign Business Act;